 A frequent lecturer to professional legal and medical groups, Liz has taught trial advocacy in courses run by Massachusetts Continuing Legal Education, Harvard Law School, the National Institute of Trial Advocacy, the American Association for Justice, and the American Bar Association.
 She is a regular faculty member at the ABA’s Trial Academy, a national training program for young trial lawyers, and was named director of the program in 2014.
 Liz has contributed several chapters to the MCLE books, “Expert Witnesses” and “Massachusetts Tort Law Manual”.
 Her work has been published in numerous professional journals, including Massachusetts Lawyers Weekly, the Boston Bar Journal, The Practical Litigator, and the Civil Litigation Section Newsletter.
 She has served as a section council member and co-chair of the Civil Litigation Section of the Massachusetts Bar Association, as well as a member and chair of the section’s Bench-Bar Committee.

 Liz graduated from Phillips Academy at Andover, Harvard College, and Suffolk University Law School.
 She is admitted to practice in the United States District Courts for Massachusetts and New Hampshire, the First Circuit Court of Appeals, and state courts in Massachusetts, New Hampshire, Rhode Island, Connecticut, and Maine.
-She lives in Hingham with her husband, Tom, an Episcopal priest, and her two children, Victoria and Thomas.
+She lives in Scituate with her husband, Tom, an Episcopal priest, and her two children, Victoria and Thomas.

 Elizabeth N. Mulvey, Esq.